 Bias in Enterprise Software Evaluation

-Clearly there is a great deal of biased information offered by market experts in a variety of fields and this is certainly true of enterprise software evaluation.
+There is a great deal of biased information offered by market experts in a variety of fields and this is certainly true of enterprise software evaluation.
 We often write about this bias and how it leads to poor decisions being made.
 This bias in information sources is why an economist would consider the enterprise software market as inefficient.
 This is because efficient markets require good information and bias, often driven by financial incentives results in poor quality information.
 This is particularly true for any product or services which is bought by one set of individuals (for instance executives in this case) but used by others (for instance planners).

 The Higher Burden of Evidence we Bear

 The reasons why we must provide more evidence than most is related to the following:

 - We take positions that are sometimes counter to conventional wisdom and we write many things that other sources of information on the internet will not.
 One reason is we actually test most of the software that we write about, while most analysts don’t.
 So we run into real world limitations of software.

 - We are sometimes critical of the largest companies in the enterprise software space and call out their products.
 These are same companies that many other sources of information uncritically republish semi-press releases from large software vendors.
 We analyze all applications the same regardless of the vendor’s size, which is against the grain.
 “Journalism” in the enterprise software space means showering praise on the largest vendors.